Skip to Content

 Not many people know this but Queenstown was settled by gold miners who came to the area during New Zealand’s largest gold rush.
 Wandering around Queenstown this is almost impossible to see, but if you take a short drive out to Mt Crichton Loop and hike the trail, you’ll come across an old gold mining tunnel and hut.

-The Mt Crichton Loop is an 8-kilometer (5 miles) trail that’s rated as moderate, however, it only takes 2 hours to complete and it’s not technical at all.
+The Mt Crichton Loop is an 8-kilometer (5 miles) trail that’s rated as moderate; however, it only takes 2 hours to complete, and it’s not technical at all.
 Kids can explore the old gold mining tunnel (it’s completely safe to do so) and also check out the famous Sam Summers Hut and see how people lived back in the day.
+It makes for an exciting adventure with kids in Queenstown, and it’s free- hooray!

 There’s also a beautiful waterfall near the hut and a viewpoint at the highest point of the trail.
-It’s not only one of the easiest hikes in Queenstown, but probably my top pick for families with kids!
+It’s one of the easiest hikes in Queenstown and probably my top pick for families with kids!

 13. Queenstown Hill